List of current AHL captains and alternate captains: Captains

-Twenty-nine of the thirty-two AHL teams currently have a captain, with the Bridgeport Islanders, San Jose Barracuda, and the Wilkes-Barre/Scranton Penguins being the three exceptions.
-Of the twenty-nine captains, five of them have been with their team for their entire career.
+Twenty of the thirty-two AHL teams currently have a captain, with the Belleville Senators, Calgary Wranglers, Charlotte Checkers, Cleveland Monsters, Coachella Valley Firebirds, Hamilton Hammers, Hartford Wolf Pack, Hershey Bears, Iowa Wild, Manitoba Moose, Providence Bruins, and the San Jose Barracuda being the twelve exceptions.
+Of the twenty captains, five of them have been with their team for their entire career.
 The longest-tenured captain in the league is Curtis McKenzie of the Texas Stars, who has served in that role since October 15, 2021.